-Think Google Docs—only better for collaboration.
-Invite as many people as you want to contribute to your docs, or set them to private so they’re just yours.
+Like collaboration?
+Invite as many people as you want to contribute to your docs (spreadsheets, presentations, or even surveys), or set them to private so they’re just yours.

 What is it about a coffee shop that gives you such laser focus?
 Coffitivity streams the background noises of a coffee shop so you can get your creativity A-game on.

 FaxZero lets you send and receive faxes through your email—because nobody likes the fax machine.

 RescueTime lets you monitor how you spend your time on your computer and mobile devices.
 (The truth is sometimes ugly, but necessary.)

 You know all those email newsletters that you accidentally opted into, but don’t really read?
 Use this site to clear out your inbox.

 A to-do list manager with several key bonuses: You can sync it with your all your devices, share tasks with others, and get email or text reminders of things you need to get done.

 Wunderlist is the ultimate to-do list manager for your professional and personal life.